kimdolion/void-yeet-client/README.md

 ## Stretch goals
 - Users choose the animate.css styling for the words

-- Replay button (particularly on individual posts that let's you reyeet without recreating the thought)
+- Replay button particularly on individual posts (lets you re-yeet without recreating the thought)

 - Legitimate resources to connect with when the negative thoughts aren't going away

 - Tie the number of stars in the background to the number of thoughts/characters of thoughts a person has yeeted

 ## Additional Resources